 But also, note that March is Spring Break in the US.
 You may find some party-goers in Colorado Springs, hitting the slopes hard – and hitting the apres-ski even harder.
 If that’s your thing, it makes for a fun atmosphere!

 Events this time of year include Banff Mountain Film Festival, Margarita Crawl Colorado Springs (that’s all about sampling the best margaritas in town – no, really), and the party to end all parties: St Patrick’s Day.

 St Patrick’s Day in Colorado Springs includes a parade and festival on March 14 throughout Downtown Colorado Springs.
 For the health conscious, it kicks off with a 5km run!

 Where to Stay in Colorado Springs – The Trolley Car

 This unique option, set in an old trolley car (obviously), is just blocks away from the stores and restaurants of Old Colorado City.

 Big Sur in March

 March offers up an ideal time of year to see this region.
 It’s just outside of peak tourist season, meaning you can lap up those sunny Big Sur days, minus scorching temperatures and big crowds.

-With moderate temperatures, the great outdoors calls.
+With moderate temperatures, the great outdoors calls for amazing Big Sur camping adventures.
 Spring creates a colourful bloom of wildflowers, making coastal trails and inland treks alike even more dreamy.
 Don’t forget your camera: wild irises bloom in the forests, lupine and California poppies carpet the hillsides, and calla lilies appear along the creeks.
 For a real flower frenzy, the Garrapata State Park is somewhere you should head.

 And with the thinner crowds, mooching around Big Sur’s charming towns like Carmel-by-the-Sea is idyllic.
 These towns make for good bases, but thanks to the warmer weather, glamping is also an option for all you glampers out there.